 Active Participation/Cooperation in class/Group work

 The final mark for the course is established by determining the weighted average.

-If the final grade is below 5.5 students should rewrite the research proposal and the written assignments.
+If the final grade is below 5.5, the students have to revise the research proposal based on feedback.

 If a student requests a review within 30 days after publication of the exam results, an exam review will be organized.